Opinion: The fate of Moldova’s EU referendum hangs in balance, highlighting oversimplification.

 AI

-Moldovans went to the polls to elect the next head of state, and to vote on the future integration of the country into the European Union.
+Moldovans went the polls to elect the next head of state, and to vote on the future integration of the country into the European Union.
 The “yes” camp had a slight lead of 50.03% after the results of Monday’s counting.

-The strategic political decision by President Maia Sandu to align the referendum for amending the of Moldova in preparation for its EU membership with the first round presidential election was a wise move.
+The strategic political decision by President Maia Sandu to align the referendum for amending the Constitution of Moldova in preparation for its membership with the first round presidential election was a wise move.
 This alignment was approved in the parliament by Sandu’s Party of Action and Solidarity, which holds a comfortable majority.

 It is clear that Sandu and PAS are responsible for more progress in Moldova’s EU integration compared to all previous governments, even those who claimed to be pro-European.
 However, I feel anxiety when it comes to EU and referendums, especially when these seem unnecessary.

-If politicians had not asked a simple yes or no question about a complex matter, we could have had a Constitutional Treaty in place of the Treaty of Lisbon.
+If had not asked a simple yes or no question about a complex matter, we could have had a Constitutional Treaty in place of the Treaty of Lisbon.
 The U.K. would still be a part of the EU.

 This approach not only narrows the debate, offering virtually no alternatives among other presidential candidates that also support EU membership, but it also comes with significant risks as past examples have shown.

-During the 2016 Moldovan Presidential Election, the tried to influence the result through disinformation campaigns.
-This interference may have happened regardless of the referendum but it opened a new front in the virtual battle that these are becoming.
+During the 2016 Moldovan Presidential Election, the Kremlin tried to influence the result through disinformation campaigns.
+This interference may have happened regardless of the referendum but it opened a new front in the virtual battle that these elections are becoming.

 According to reports, up to 150 millions euro ($162.9) were allocated for social media campaign aimed at spreading misinformation, interfering in the elections, and destabilizing a country.